Geeksltd/MSharp.Docs/Basics/VSIX.md

 ## VS Ext: MSharp.Warnings

 When you are developing M# project then maybe you write some code that they produce warnings when complied with MSharp.dsl.
-According to the Olive compatibility change log In a normal M# projects (Model and UI sub-project) you should at least have a after build target task to participate M# build task to your projects, So your _Model.csproject_ and _UI.csproject_ files should contain theses section in the project structure node like :
+According to the Olive compatibility change log (3th Jan) In a normal M# projects (Model and UI sub-project) you should at least have an after build target task to participate M# build to your projects, So your _Model.csproject_ and _UI.csproject_ files should contain theses section in the project structure node like this:

 ```XML
 <Target Name="Generate code" AfterTargets="AfterBuild">